kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 Normal users are assumed to be managed by an outside, independent service.
 An admin distributing private keys, a user store like Keystone or Google Accounts, even a file with a list of usernames and passwords.
-In this regard, _Kubernetes does not have objects which represent normal user accounts._ Regular users cannot be added to a cluster through an API call.
+In this regard, _Kubernetes does not have objects which represent normal user accounts._ Normal users cannot be added to a cluster through an API call.

 In contrast, service accounts are users managed by the Kubernetes API.
 They are